sritampatnaik/Magic-Canvas/ELEVENLABS_SETUP.md

 1. Go to https://elevenlabs.io/ and create a Conversational AI agent
 2. Set the agent's system prompt (see below)
 3. Navigate to your agent's Tools/Client Tools section
-4. Add the following two client tools:
+4. Add the following three client tools:

 ### System Prompt